Identity disturbance: Characteristics

-It appears to be linked to emotional dysregulation, which has been shown to be a significant predictor of identity disturbance in psychiatric patients even when controlling for borderline personality disorder diagnosis, depression, and anxiety.
+Emotional dysregulation is associated with identity disturbance in psychiatric patients.
+This association also remains when borderline personality disorder (BPD) diagnosis, depression, and anxiety are taken into account as additional factors.
 Although some researchers posit that it is the lack of consistent goals, values, world views, and relationships that lead to a sense of emptiness, it is not entirely clear whether the link between emotional dysregulation and identity disturbance is because a disturbed identity creates a negative affect that is hard to regulate, because emotional dysregulation disturbs identity, because a third variable causes both (confounding), or some combination of the above.

 Correlation with BPD

+Identity diffusion is a core feature of borderline personality disorder, characterized by a persistently unstable self-image and sense of self.
+Research has shown that identity disturbance in borderline patients is an important indicator of symptom severity and interpersonal difficulties, and that it also correlates with emotional dysregulation.

+Otto Kernberg observed identity diffusion in all severe personality disorders.
+Depending on the type of disorder, the individual may be unable to form a coherent image of themselves and/or others.Kernberg builds on Erik H. Erikson's concept of identity and identity diffusion as opposite poles of successful and failed identity formation, and further develops this idea from the perspective of object relations theory.

 There are many theories about why borderline personality disorder often includes identity disturbances.
 One is that patients with BPD inhibit emotions, which causes numbness and emptiness.
 Another theory is that patients with BPD identify fully with the affective state of each moment, leaping from one moment to the next without the continuity of a narrative identity.
 Meeting criteria for major depressive disorder predicts identity disturbance in BPD patients, and identity disturbance is also correlated with a heightened risk for substance use disorders and high anxiety in adolescents.
 The syndrome of identity disturbance is encountered in all personality disorder types.